kuhrusty/z15/CONTRIBUTING.md

 ### The launch icon

-I know the big red "15" launch icon doesn't meet the Google [design specifications](https://developer.android.com/google-play/resources/icon-design-specifications), but I like it better than the smaller-red-15 over a busy background (an image from the box cover).
-(It doesn't display quite the way I want on my tablet, which is newer than my phone, so maybe I'll just give up and let Android Studio generate the icon the way it wants.)
+I know the big red & white "15" launch icon doesn't meet the Google [design specifications](https://developer.android.com/google-play/resources/icon-design-specifications), but I like it better than the smaller-red-15 over a busy background (an image from the box cover).